francisywk/mirai-metro/content/wiki/diamond-line.md

 ##### Line extension and conversion to automatic operation

 In 2019, Diamond Line was extended northward to UCHQ North and southward to Diamond Hill, and was opened on 1 April 2019 and 1 May 2019 respectively.
 As part of the extension project, the line was also converted to [fully automated](https://en.wikipedia.org/wiki/Automatic_train_operation "Automatic train operation") operation.
-The automation system deployed is a custom [command](https://minecraft.gamepedia.com/Commands "Commands") system inspired and modified from FlashTeens's [Minecart Railway Builder Tool](https://github.com/flashteens/FTMCRailBuilder13) datapack.
+The automation system deployed is a custom [command](https://minecraft.gamepedia.com/Commands "Commands") system inspired and modified from FlashTeens [Minecart Railway Builder Tool](https://github.com/flashteens/FTMCRailBuilder13) datapack.

 With the use of [Command Block](https://minecraft.gamepedia.com/Command_Block "Command Block"), riders can choose the desired heading direction before taking the train, and the [minecart](https://minecraft.gamepedia.com/Minecart "Minecart") will be launched automatically heading the selected direction (either north, south, east, or west).